mindspore-ai/docs/tutorials/experts/source_en/debug/mindir.md

  49 }
 ```

-The above contents can be divided into two parts, the first part is the input list and the second part is the graph structure.
+The above contents can be divided into two parts.
+The first part is the input list and the second part is the graph structure:

-The first line tells us the name of the top MindSpore graph about the network, `1_construct_wrapper.21`, or the entry graph.
+- Line 1 tells us `1_construct_wrapper.21`, the name of the top MindSpore graph about the network, which is the entry graph.
-Line 3 tells us how many inputs are in the network.
+- Line 3 tells us how many inputs are in the network.
-Line 5 to 6 are the input list, which is in the format of `%para[No.]_[name] : <[data_type]x[shape]>`.
+- Line 5 to 6 are the input list, which is in the format of `%para[No.]_[name] : <[data_type]x[shape]>`.
-Line 8 tells us the number of subgraph parsed by the network.
+- Line 8 tells us the number of subgraph parsed by the network.
 There are 3 graphs in this IR.
 Line 42 is the entry graph `1_construct_wrapper.21`.
 Line 32 is graph `3_func.23`, parsed from the `func(x, y)` defined in the network.
 Line 12 is graph `2_construct.22`, parsed from the function `construct`.

-Taking graph `2_construct.22` as an example, Line 10 to 28 indicate the graph structure, which contains several nodes, namely, `CNode`.
+Taking graph `2_construct.22` as an example:

+- Line 10 to 28 indicate the graph structure, which contains several nodes, namely, `CNode`.
 In this example, there are `Sub`, `Add`, `Mul` defined in the function `__init__`.
-In another place (line 19), figure `3_func.23` is called in the form of `call @3_func.23`, corresponding to the execution of the two-digit division of the function `func` in the script.
+- Line 19 shows that figure `3_func.23` is called in the form of `call @3_func.23`, corresponding to the execution of the two-digit division of the function `func` in the script.

 The `CNode` ([check the design of ANF-IR](https://www.mindspore.cn/docs/en/master/design/mindir.html#syntax)) information format is as follows: from left to right, the ordinal number, node name - debug_name, operator name - op_name, input node - arg, attributes of the node - primitive_attrs, input and output specifications, source code parsing call stack and other information.
-So, the connection between nodes is displayed only based on the input relationship.
+Because the ANF graph is a unidirectional acyclic graph, the connection between nodes is displayed only based on the input relationship.
 The corresponding source code reflects the relationship between the `CNode` and the script source code.
 For example, line 15 is parsed from `a = self.sub(x, 1)`.

 ```text
   %[No.]([debug_name]) = [op_name]([arg], ...) primitive_attrs: {[key]: [value], ...}